selimslab/selimslab.github.io/_NOTES/skills/business/how-to-start-a-business.md

 In writing or people say it didn't happen when it is convenient

 Do business with people you like.
-It’s great.
+It's great.

 Don't take money from people you wouldn't hire.